ncgriffin/ad-azuresetup/README.md

 <h3>&#9314; Create the client VM </h3>

-- Once again create a new VM and we'll name it Client-01.
-We'll select Windows 10 as the image and make sure to select at least 2 vcpus and 16 GiB memory.
+- Create a new VM and this time name it Client-1.
+Select Windows 10 as the image and make sure to select at least 2 vcpus and 16 GiB memory.
 <img width="700" alt="VM 2 name " src="https://imgur.com/pYF0M2M.png">

 <br>
 <br>

-<p><strong> NOTE: Make sure to select the same resource group and vnet from the DC-01 VM </strong></p>
+<p><strong> NOTE: Select the same resource group and vnet from the DC-1 VM </strong></p>

 <p><strong>.</strong></p>
 <p><strong>.</strong></p>